Does CLIP Know My Face?: Background and Related Work

-Various privacy and security attacks against machine learning systems have been proposed.
-Arguably best known in the field of security attacks are adversarial attacks~\cite{szegedy_2014, adv_attacks_goodfellow}.
-These attacks introduce fine-tuned noise to images to manipulate a model's prediction, while avoiding humans being able to detect these manipulations by visual inspection.
-Subsequent research in this area adapted adversarial attacks to other kinds of models, such as NLP~\cite{papernot2016, zhao2018} or multi-modal~\cite{Fort2021CLIPadversarialstickers, reading_isnt_believing} models, but also demonstrated their applicability and security risks in production-ready systems~\cite{struppek_neuralhash, milliere2022}.

-Related to adversarial attacks but more focused on the privacy instead of security aspect of machine learning models are model inversion attacks~\cite{fredrikson2015}.
-Similar to adversarial attacks, most of the approaches are altering input images, maximizing the output probabilities of a certain class and are trying to reconstruct specific training samples~\cite{zhang2020} or class representatives~\cite{wang2021, struppekModelInv} based on a trained model's learned knowledge.
-But leakage of training data is not only limited to vision models.
-Carlini et al.~\cite{carlini2021} demonstrated that large natural language models like GPT-2 memorize training data and leak sensitive information.
-Other attacks that try to gain information about the training data are property inference attacks~\cite{ateniese2015, ganju2018}, inferring properties about the training data, or model extraction attacks~\cite{krishna2020, jagielski2020}, which aim to create a clone of a trained model by querying it with black box access only.
+Over time, various privacy attacks against machine learning systems have been proposed, which are oftentimes closely related to security attacks.
+Best known in the security field are adversarial attacks~\shortcite{szegedy_2014,adv_attacks_goodfellow}, which try to fool a model with hidden noise patterns not visible to the human eye.
+This pattern leads to the model predicting a potentially incorrect class.
+As recent work has shown, these attacks are not only of a theoretical nature but also affect production-ready systems~\shortcite{struppek_neuralhash,milliere2022}.
+Related to adversarial attacks but more focused on the privacy aspect of machine learning models are model inversion attacks~\cite{fredrikson2015}.
+Their goal is to reconstruct specific training samples~\shortcite{zhang2020} or class representatives~\shortcite{wang2021,struppekModelInv} based on a model's learned knowledge.

-Most related to our approach, however, are membership inference attacks (MIAs), first introduced by Shokri et al.~\cite{shokri2017}.
-By performing MIAs, the adversary tries to identify the specific samples used to train a machine learning model.
-Successfully inferring this information might indeed lead to a privacy breach, for example in domains like medicine or facial recognition.
-If, for example, a model was trained on health data from a certain hospital, inferring membership of a data sample would leak the information that the person to which this data sample belongs, was once a patient in this hospital.
-This could leak private information such as where the person lives or whether the person has had certain illnesses.
+Closer related to IDIAs for vision-language models are membership inference attacks (MIAs)~\shortcite{salem2019,yeom2018,carliniMIA,choquette2021,li2021,hintersdorfMIA} on uni-modal models, first introduced by \shortciteA{shokri2017}.
+By performing MIAs, the adversary aims to identify those samples from a data pool that were used for training a machine learning model.
+Successfully inferring this information indeed leads to a privacy breach, especially in domains like medicine or facial recognition.
+Whereas the literature on MIAs attests high success rates for inferring the membership status of specific samples, \citeA{hintersdorfMIA}, and \citeA{rezaei2021difficulty} have criticized that these attacks often have a high false-positive rate and thus their significance remains limited.